zdravkov/kendo-docs/api/wrappers/jsp/dateTimePicker.md

 ### kendo:dateTimePicker-animation

 The animation(s) used for opening and/or closing the pop-ups.
-Setting this value to
+Setting this value to false will disable the animation(s).

 More documentation is available at [kendo:dateTimePicker-animation](datetimepicker/animation).